Why Do Savings Account Interest Rates Go So Low?

 Don’t Worry Too Much

-The mismatch between the current inflation rate and average savings APY is probably temporary.
+Any mismatch between a current inflation rate and average savings APY is probably temporary.
 Either the Fed is right and inflation will correct itself in a year or two, or banks will raise rates.

-Your mission until then is to move money you won’t need to access for several years into better-paying investments (as long as you can deal with some risk).
+Your mission until that happens is to move money you won’t need to access for several years into better-paying investments (as long as you can deal with some risk).
 And to shop for the best account for the money you do leave in savings.

 About the Author